 Seafarers must be in possession of a valid health certificate when serving on board a Danish ships.

-Health Certificate must be issued by an authority that has implemented the International Convention on Standards of Training, Certification and Watch keeping (STCW) and in accordance with the provisions of the Maritime Labor Convention (MLC).
+The health certificate must be issued by an authority that has implemented the International Convention on Standards of Training, Certification and Watch keeping (STCW) and in accordance with the provisions of the Maritime Labor Convention (MLC).

 Medical examination in Greenland